 First we see the fabric stays on top of the small slit.
 Let's take this piece of fabric.
 I put this on top of it and place it into the hole.
 You'll see the fabric pretty much stays on the top.
 Well this is what happens when the needle goes into the hole.

-Next we see the fabric is pushed into the larger slit.
+Fabric is pushed into the larger slit.
 We see we have a much bigger area here for the fabric to go inside so if I put it on the edge, you'll see how the fabric goes into the hole.
 And this is what happens when you stitch with the zig zag needle plate.

 I only use the zig zag plate when I'm doing zig zag or decorative stitches.
 For me is not that often.
 Most of the time I use my straight stitch plate for all of my straight stitching.